itomig-de/itomig-ai-base/README.md

 For issues, feature requests, or feedback:
 - Create an issue on [GitHub](https://github.com/itomig-de/itomig-ai-base)
 - Check the project documentation for common questions
-- Review the diagnostics page for configuration issues

 ## Contributing